Lasers In Plastic Surgery

 FULL FACE CO2 LASER RE-SURFACING BY EXAMPLE

-Here we see the improvement from facial CO2 laser re-surfacing in 3 weeks.
-The redness in the skin fades, but takes time to do so (weeks to months).
+Here we see the improvement from facial CO2 laser re-surfacing at 3 weeks.
 This patient is not wearing make-up although make-up can help make this redness less apparent.

-Please note that this information (as well as that on all my pages) is offered freely to individuals considering cosmetic surgery.
+Please note that this information is offered freely to individuals considering cosmetic surgery.
 No rights are granted and it is not to be reprinted or copied without the author's prior written consent.
-Beware that although efforts have been made to assure accuracy, many of the issues discussed here are a matter of professional opinion.
+Many of the issues discussed here are a matter of professional opinion.
 Consultation with a qualified Plastic Surgeon should be obtained to answer more detailed and potentially personal questions.